-12 rooms including family tent (2 rooms) and thatched bungalow / 30 guest max
+10 safari tents including a family tent (with 2 rooms) and a thatched bungalow / 30 guest max

 Air horn